 We also offer the facilities to hire a music supervisor and hire a composer.
 You should check them out!

 For musicians, Мusic Gateway’s licensing model also ticks all the boxes.
-As an artist, Мusic Gateway only represents your synchronisation licenses.
-Although we charge up to a 25% fee for sync licensing fees, you keep 100% of your master and publishing rights.
+As an artist, Мusic Gateway only represents your synchronization licenses.
+Although we charge up to a 25% fee for sync fees for music licensing, you keep 100% of your master and publishing rights.
 Entitling you to all performance and backend royalties.

 Who Is Responsible For Paying Music Licensing Fees?

 This totally depends on the project.

 Firstly, managers of radio stations, TV channels, and online services will usually be responsible for ensuring the music licensing fee is paid.

 In the case of streaming providers like Spotify, Apple Music, YouTube, and the BBC, licensing teams have obtained a music license from the PRS or PPL.
 Or ASCAP, BMI, and SESAC in America.
 This is for any music or sync music they broadcast.

 You can estimate how much you could earn on streaming platforms like Apple Music, Spotify, and Google Play with our Streaming Royalties Calculator.